The Madness (The Madness album): Background

-After Madness' 1985 album Mad Not Mad, the band attempted to record a new album, and eleven demo tracks were recorded.
-However, musical differences arose between band members, and in September 1986, the band announced that they were to split.
+After Madness's 1985 album Mad Not Mad, they attempted to record a new album, and eleven demo tracks were recorded.
+However, musical differences arose between band members, and in September 1986 the band announced that they were to split.
 Following the breakup of the original Madness, four of the original members (lead vocalist Suggs, saxophonist Lee Thompson, guitarist Chris Foreman and vocalist Cathal Smyth) recreated the band, adding "The" to its name.
+They also went to Amsterdam to ask former keyboardist Mike Barson if he wanted to return, but he refused.
 When originally trying to find a new name for the group, such titles as the Wasp Factory, the One, More and the Earthmen were considered, and at one point BBC Radio 1 listeners were even invited to write in with suggestions.
 Eventually, the band settled on the title of The Madness.

-Since the new band did not include a bassist or drummer, guest musicians (mostly Bruce Thomas) played bass, while a drum machine was used in place of a live drummer on most tracks.
+The new band did not include a bassist or drummer; guest musicians (mostly Bruce Thomas) played bass, while a drum machine was used in place of a live drummer on most tracks.
 UB40's Earl Falconer contributed bass to three tracks, and then Bruce Thomas (bass) and Steve Nieve (keyboards) from Elvis Costello's the Attractions were recruited.
-On "What's That" Simon Philips added some brushes to help capture a jazzy feel.
-Ex-Special Jerry Dammers re-appeared to add keyboards to a couple of numbers and the ska connection was further strengthened by ska band the Potato 5 who supplied the horn section.
-The band recorded their only album The Madness at Liquidator Studios, whilst it was mixed at the Townhouse studios in London.
-Liquidator Studios had been the band's own studio since circa 1985, located on Caledonian Road in North London, in what was once the premises of their fan club office.
-They built the 24-track professional studio in the basement, whilst the first floor has always been an office and chill out area, and a room upstairs for song mixing.
+On "What's That", drummer Simon Philips added some brushes to help lend a jazzy feel.
+Jerry Dammers (ex-the Specials) re-appeared to add keyboards to a couple of numbers, and the ska connection was further strengthened by ska band the Potato 5 who supplied the horn section.
+The band recorded The Madness at Liquidator Studios; it was mixed at the Townhouse Studios in London.
+Liquidator Studios had been the band's own studio since circa 1985, located on Caledonian Road in north London, in what was once the premises of their fan club office.
+They built the 24-track professional studio in the basement; the first floor has always been an office and chill-out area, and there was a room upstairs for song mixing.
 Unlike any previous Madness album, the lead vocals on The Madness were almost evenly shared between Suggs and Smyth.
-Suggs performed lead vocals for "In Wonder", "Nightmare Nightmare", "Thunder & Lightning", "Beat the Bride", "11th Hour", "Be Good Boy" and "4.B.F."
-Smyth sang on "Nail Down the Days", "What's That", "Song in Red", "Gabriel's Horn" and "Flashings".
+Suggs performed lead vocals on "In Wonder", "Nightmare Nightmare", "Thunder & Lightning", "Beat the Bride", "11th Hour", "Be Good Boy" and "4.B.F.", while Smyth sang on "Nail Down the Days", "What's That", "Song in Red", "Gabriel's Horn" and "Flashings".
 Both Smyth and Suggs performed lead vocals on "I Pronounce You" and "Oh".
-The production was credited to "the Three Eyes".
+The production was credited to "the Three Eyes", which was actually Suggs, Smyth, and Foreman.